-Financial inclusion exceeds the financial sector, and it involves others as well, thus requiring a high-level conceptualization that includes a National Vision, confirms policy objectives that play a part in the wider definition of inclusion and defines product attributes.
-The Central Bank Financial Inclusion: A panacea for attaining sustainable development in developing countries like Nigeria Author: Reuben Ogbe Osagie of Nigeria (2012) defined financial inclusion as a situation whereby adult citizens have easy access to a broad range of financial products such as payments, savings, credits, insurance and pensions, designed and provided to suit the needs of these adult citizens at an affordable cost.
-Similarly, the Bank of Tanzania defined financial inclusion as the regular use of financial services, through payment infrastructures to manage cash flows and mitigate shocks, which are delivered by formal providers through a range of appropriate services with dignity and fairness.
+Financial inclusion extends beyond the boundaries of the financial sector to include other fields as well, and therefore requires a high-level conceptualization that includes national vision, confirms policy objectives that play a part in the wider definition of inclusion, and defines product attributes.
+The Central Bank of Nigeria (2012) defined financial inclusion as a situation where adult citizens have easy access to a broad range of financial products such as payments, savings, credits, insurance, and pensions, designed and provided to suit the needs of these adult citizens at affordable cost.
+Similarly, the Bank of Tanzania defined financial inclusion as regular use of financial services through payment infrastructures to manage cash flows and mitigate shocks, which are delivered by formal providers through a range of appropriate services with dignity and fairness.

-Financial inclusion can thus be referred to as a state in which all working age adults have effective access to credits, savings, payments, and insurance from formal service providers.
-Effective access involves convenient and responsible service delivery, at a cost affordable to the customer and sustainable by the provider, with the result that financially excluded customers use formal financial services rather than existing informal options.
-Sarma (2008) defined it as the activity that guarantees the ease of access, accessibility and utilization of the formal financial system.
-Mbutor and Ibrahim (2013) were of the notion that growing financial inclusion would improve the effectiveness of monetary policy in any country but the coefficient of the number of bank branches in developing and low-income countries gives the wrong signal which can be explained by the fact that, in opening branches, banks mainly pursue profits but not financial inclusion which is a policy objective.
-Mehar (2014) argued that financial inclusion can be reframed based using the process that ranges from the opening of bank accounts to credit facilities and other financial services such as financial advice.
+Financial inclusion can thus be referred to as a state in which all working age adults have effective access to credit, savings, payments, and insurance from formal service providers.
+Effective access involves convenient and responsible service delivery, at a cost affordable to the customer and sustainable by the provider, with the result that financially included customers use formal financial services rather than existing informal options.
+Sarma (2008) defined it as the activity that guarantees ease of access, accessibility, and utilization of a formal financial system.
+Mbutor and Ibrahim (2013) were of the opinion that growing financial inclusion would improve the effectiveness of monetary policy in any country, but the coefficient of the number of bank branches in developing and low-income countries gives a wrong signal which can be explained by the fact that, by opening branches, banks pursue profits rather than financial inclusion as a policy objective.
+Mehar (2014) argued that financial inclusion can be reframed based on the process that ranges from opening of bank accounts to credit facilities and other financial services, such as financial advice.

-Dr. Rangaranjan (2009) defined it as the process of ascertaining access to financial services, timely and sufficient credit when needed by assailable groups such as the weaker sections and low-income groups at an affordable cost by mainstream financial institutions players.
-It must be noted that financial services do not mean only banking products, but a host of other financial services like credit, insurance and other types of equity products.
-The segment of the society is not able to access timely credit and other financial services in an appropriate form, from the formal sources are financially excluded creating a concern for the policy maker.
-The three main elements of financial inclusion according to Leeladher (2005) are: having access to banking services; access to affordable and timely credit; and access to financial literacy programmes that educate the people about a healthy financial life.
+Dr. Rangaranjan (2009) defined it as the process of ascertaining access to financial services, timely and sufficient credit when needed by assailable groups, such as the weaker sections and low-income groups, at an affordable cost, by mainstream financial institutions players.
+It must be noted that financial services do not involve banking products only, but also a host of other financial services like credit, insurance, and other types of equity products.
+The segment of the society unable to access timely credit and other financial services in appropriate form from formal sources are financially excluded, creating a concern for the policy maker.
+The three main elements of financial inclusion according to Leeladher (2005) are: having access to banking services; access to affordable and timely credit; and access to financial literacy programs that educate people about a healthy financial life.